 Introduction to Bitcoin and crypto trading in the Philippines

-The Philippines stays at number 29 on the Coincub rankings.
+The Philippines stayed at number 29 on the Coincub rankings for Q3 2022.
 The country has been a cryptocurrency user with an enthusiastic institutional outlook for all things blockchain.
 The Philippines’ Central Bank allows the use of crypto exchanges as remittance and transfer companies but crypto ownership figures are only average and the government has yet to formulate a crypto strategy.
 Tax on crypto gains is low and there are a high number of blockchain organizations, but overall the Philippines only just makes it into the top thirty.

 Cryptocurrency comes under the jurisdiction of the Securities and Exchange Commission and the Central Bank (BSP).
 The former is currently drafting new rules for virtual currencies and initial coin offerings (ICOs) and investigates organizations providing crypto services.
 The latter has regulatory powers over the financial service providers; especially transfer agents and foreign exchanges.

-Paying tax on my crypto trading in the the Philippines
+Bitcoin tax on crypto trading in the Philippines

 The Philippines’ Bureau of Internal Revenue (BIR) and the Department of Finance (DOF) have both recently released statements on taxing cryptocurrencies.
 Essentially, anyone making gains from trading cryptocurrency is likely to be taxed on earnings from within the Philippines and abroad.
 As with many countries, your gains will be taxed only if you sell or exchange your coins to make a profit.
 Tax also applies to winnings on ‘playing to earn’ games.
 Capital gains tax may also apply to speculative gains even if you’re not a regular trader.
 The Philippines requires regular tax returns, so whether you’re making profits or not, you have to file your returns.